 How else are these three lenders different?

 CommonBond’s community rivals that of SoFi, offering members mentorship, career resources and events.
 Most lenders will allow deferment based on the borrower’s financial and personal circumstances.
 But if you’re extended deferment with CommonBond, you could be approved for a period of up to 32 months — or more than 2.5 years to get back on track.

 Earnest could be appealing to a borrower who’s worried how their credit score could affect their application.
 This lender’s Precision Pricing offers a great deal of flexibility, with approvals based on far more than your credit score.

 To help with interest, Earnest offers a biweekly payment option and allows you to switch between fixed and variable rates every six months, as long as you make on-time payments for at least six consecutive months.
-However, Earnest does not allow you to apply with a cosigner and is not available in Alaska, Delaware, Kentucky, Mississippi, Nevada or Rhode Island.
+However, Earnest does not allow you to apply with a cosigner and is not available in Delaware, Kentucky or Nevada.

 Which has a better reputation?

 CommonBond isn’t rated on Trustpilot yet as of December 2018.
 Users in online forums complain about long approval waiting periods — if they got any communication at all.
 Its intuitive website offers a loan expert waiting to answer your questions via live chat.

 Earnest only has seven reviews and scores 9.5 out of 10 based on over 400 reviews as of December 2018.
 But online forums include users who seem to like the rates and terms they’ve gotten with this lender, as well as its flexible hybrid options.
 Some users report excellent customer service, while others say they’ve jumped through hoops only to be denied a loan.

 Winners: SoFi and CommonBond